Two Song Shot 30 – Oriental Blues & Scars & Flowers

 Karl Eifrig lives in Chicago, IL where he plays in the bands Lynyrd’s Innards and Mexican Cheerleader when he’s not inventing new ways to be punk.
 He also collaborates, under the name Eddie P., with J.J.
 Sonick (Josh Lawrence) in the Mozomedia bands The New Old Men and Kitchen Sink, and also played with that jerk Josh and the mysterious Madame Maenad in the early ’90’s band Pookie.

-You can catch new stuff by Karl, solo or in the above bands, often on our weekly Two Song Shot Podcast.
+You can catch new stuff by Karl, solo or in the above bands, every month in the Mozomedia Music Podcast.

 The Evening Bite –